danvk/aoc2024/README.md

 My first thought was to add `hasCheated` to the search state, but that's not quite what you want since we're not just looking for the optimal cheat.
 I'd need to adapt my Day 16 search to really have a `maxDistance` option.

 Second thought is to try adding cheats to each `#` adjacent to the optimal path and re-run the plain-vanilla shortest path search for each.
 I think you can only go through a single `#`, not `##`.
+Interestingly there are no walls with a width of exactly two.
+So I guess he specifically doesn't want to consider this case.

 I think these are equivalent but I don't really understand why: